House Democrats plan 1st formal vote on impeachment inquiry

-In a letter to colleagues on Monday, Pelosi said the resolution will “affirm the ongoing, existing investigation” and lay out procedures for open hearings and the next steps going forward.
-She dismissed the White House’s argument that impeachment isn’t happening without a formal vote, saying that “of course, this argument has no merit.”
+Pelosi did not release the text of the resolution but said it would establish procedure for public hearings, authorize the disclosure of closed-door deposition transcripts and set forth “due process rights for the President and his Counsel.”

-The Constitution doesn’t require a vote to begin impeachment.
-But Trump and his Republican colleagues have cited the lack of one to say that the probe is not real.
-Trump used that argument in a lengthy letter to the House earlier this month saying that he wouldn’t cooperate.
+It’s unclear if that means that White House lawyers will be able to interview witnesses, or if Republicans will be able to call their own.
+Republicans have noted that the minority had those powers in previous impeachment investigations.

 Many government officials have cooperated with the inquiry despite Trump’s orders.
-But Pelosi’s letter comes as a national security official defied a House subpoena Monday, escalating the standoff between Congress and the White House over who will testify.
+But Pelosi’s announcement came just hours after a former White House national security official defied a House subpoena for closed-door testimony, escalating the standoff between Congress and the White House over who will testify.

-Charles Kupperman, who was a deputy to former national security adviser John Bolton, failed to show up for a scheduled closed-door deposition after filing a lawsuit asking a federal court in Washington to rule on whether he was legally required to appear.
+Earlier Monday, Charles Kupperman, who was a deputy to former national security adviser John Bolton, failed to show up for the scheduled closed-door deposition after filing a lawsuit asking a federal court in Washington to rule on whether he was legally required to appear.
 In a statement, Kupperman said he was awaiting “judicial clarity.”

 House Intelligence Chairman Adam Schiff said Kupperman’s suit has “no basis in law” and speculated that the White House didn’t want him to testify because his testimony could be incriminating.
 Democrats are investigating Trump’s pressure on the Ukrainian government to pursue politically motivated investigations as the administration was also withholding military aid to the country.